franjsb1903/franjsb1903/README.md

 # 👋 Hi there!

 My name is Fran.
-I am a Full Stack Engineer with a Computer Engineer title by the University of Santiago de Compostela.
+I am a Full Stack Engineer with a degree Computer Engineer from the University of Santiago de Compostela.

 I am a really pasionate, proactive person with a great desire to learn and a technology lover.